 Skip to contents

-Circularly rotate each curve so that its global maximum is at a canonical grid position.
-This is useful as a pre-processing step before elastic alignment of periodic functional data (e.g., data on \([0, 2\pi]\) where \(f(0) = f(2\pi)\)).
+Circularly rotate each curve to a canonical position before elastic alignment of periodic functional data (e.g., data on \([0, 2\pi]\) where \(f(0) = f(2\pi)\)).

 Usage

-periodic.rotate(fdataobj, target.pos = NULL)
+target.pos = NULL,

 Arguments